 FAQs about Individualism

-Here are some frequently asked questions (FAQs) about the word “Individualism”
+Here are some frequently asked questions (FAQs) about the word “Individualism,” including common concerns about its real-world meaning.

 1. Is individualism a good thing?

 It can be.
 Individualism encourages freedom, innovation, and personal responsibility.
-However, when taken to extremes, it may lead to selfishness or social fragmentation.
+However, when taken to extremes, it may contribute to selfishness, misunderstandings, or social fragmentation.

 2. How does individualism differ from collectivism?